 For several years after World War 2, the only source of water for the course was from a water cart, which had to be filled from the tap at the clubhouse.
 The cart was then drawn by horses wearing special leather shoes to each green in turn.
 The water was pumped out and watered by hand.
 Full watering of the course required two weeks to complete!

 Since 1922 the course layout changed as more land was acquired by the club, the sketches below depict the changes.
 The construction of the Chalfont St. Peter By Pass back in the sixties accounted for the most recent change in the layout.
 Tree planting and added bunkers over the years have produced the delightful parkland/woodland course we play and enjoy.
 The club and members are looking forward to celebrations to mark the club's centenary year in 2022.

 Courtesy of the late Jim Gregson, former Captain of Gerrards Cross Golf Club.

-Review of Gerrards Cross Golf Club published in Tatler magazine sometime in the late Twenties.
+Review of Gerrards Cross Golf Club published in Tatler magazine sometime in the Thirties.

 Gerrards Golf Club is in Chalfont Park between Gerrards Cross and Chalfont St. Peter about 19 miles from London by the Uxbridge Road.
 It is in easy reach of Marylebone or Paddington stations.
 The park formerly belonged to the great nephew of the great Duke of Wellington.
 The course is laid out amid some of the most beautiful scenery in Buckinghamshire.
 It has gravel subsoil, perfect greens and firm fine fairways.
 It is admirably situated and a joy to play on.
 The clubhouse has only recently opened and commands a magnificent view of the start and finish of the course.
 All told there are about 400 members who may boast that the spirit of the club is unbeatable.